 You can search through your entire Google Drive folder from your Android homescreen by opening Google Now and saying “Search Drive for” followed by the name of the file (or even text within a file) you want to search for.

 From the homescreen you can use the travel companion app Tripadvisor using Google Now by saying “Show me nearby [attractions] in Tripadvisor.”
 You can replace the word in brackets with more specific attractions such as museums, restaurants and beaches.

 Having to open the Calendar app to schedule things can be a chore, so there are several voice commands you can use directly from the Android homescreen.

 - “Create a calendar event,” then follow the instructions using your voice.

 - “What is my schedule for [today/tomorrow/another date]?”

 - “When is my next event?”

-These are just some of the lesser-known, yet extremely handy, Google Now commands out there, but people uncover new things in this underrated feature all the time.
+These are just some of the lesser-known, yet extremely handy (or useless yet fun), Google Now commands out there, but people uncover new things in this underrated feature all the time.
 Have you unearthed any incredible Now discoveries yourself?
 Be sure to let us know in the comments below!